Mount Azure file share over SMB with macOS

-Azure Files is Microsoft's service that enables you to create and use network file shares in the Azure using the industry standard.
-Azure File shares can be mounted in macOS Sierra (10.12) and El Capitan (10.11).
-This article shows two different ways to mount an Azure File share on macOS with the Finder UI and using the Terminal.
+Azure Files is Microsoft's easy-to-use cloud file system.
+Azure file shares can be mounted with the industry standard SMB 3 protocol by macOS El Capitan 10.11+.
+This article shows two different ways to mount an Azure file share on macOS: with the Finder UI and using the Terminal.

 sudo -s echo "[default]" >> /etc/nsmb.conf echo "signing_required=no" >> /etc/nsmb.conf exit